kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 ### Soft / Preferred Affinity Keys

-The Alpha design enforces **hard all-or-nothing** matching: all declared `attributeKeys` must match or the device is filtered out.
+The Alpha design enforces **hard all-or-nothing** matching: all declared `parameterKeys` must match or the device is filtered out.
 Real-world hardware may have hierarchical constraints where some keys are strict sharing requirements (e.g., Subnet) and others are scheduling preferences (e.g., Traffic-Class or bandwidth profile).

-A future enhancement could add a `required` vs `preferred` flag on individual entries in `attributeKeys`:
+A future enhancement could add a `required` vs `preferred` flag on individual entries in `parameterKeys`:

 - **`required`** (default): Mismatch → device filtered out (current behavior)
 - **`preferred`**: Mismatch → device passes Filter but receives a lower score